 And now Mark Shulman faces the 7 Questions:

-Question One: What are your top three favorite books?
+Question Seven: What are your top three favorite books?

 Aargh.
 My first question and already I’m stumped.
 My little apartment has more books than some of the bookstores I’ve been to.
 How can I answer that?
 Which three?
 First three ever?
 Most recent three?
 Three favorite children’s books as a child?
 As an adult?
 How about the three books most frequently re-read, regardless of age or genre, and so loved that the word should savored in the British style, with an extra u: favourite.